Flex OTD (Online/Weekend) Program – COMING SOON

 - The Flex OTD curriculum will be identical to the campus-based OTD program but will be delivered over 12 trimesters (4 years) instead of 8 trimesters.

-- USAHS intends to offer the Flex OTD at our San Marcos and St Augustine campuses starting in 2019.
+- USAHS intends to offer the Flex OTD at our San Marcos, St. Augustine and *Dallas campuses starting in 2019.
 Please refer to the contact information at the end of this page to contact an enrollment advisor and stay informed of any new developments.

 Flex OTD Mission